Judge a Book by its Cover: Investigating Multi-Modal LLMs for Multi-Page Handwritten Document Transcription: Limitations and future work

+We stated that we would expect \chosenpage{} to be at least as good as \firstpage{}, yet in practice we find that neither method is consistently better than the other across datasets or MLLMs.
+We hypothesize that this relates to MLLMs' sensitivity to prompt ordering: \firstpage{}'s prompt keeps the selected page image adjacent to its corresponding OCR text, whereas \chosenpage{} may select a page far from the start of the prompt, and MLLMs are known to be better at local than long-range context reasoning.
+We find this effect to be more model- than document-length-dependent: on \mhills{}, \chosenpage{} consistently outperforms \firstpage{} for \textsc{gpt-4o}, and \firstpage{} consistently outperforms \chosenpage{} for \textsc{gemini-2.5-pro}, holding across all three document-length variants we test (2--3, 5+, and 10+ pages) --- suggesting this is a stable property of each model's handling of prompt order, rather than an artifact of any one dataset or document length.
+We discuss this further, with full results, in Appendix~\ref{sec:app:pageN-vs-page1}.

+\paragraph{Cost and scaling.} Although our methods use only a single page, they are sometimes more expensive than methods which use the full set of images.
+This is due to a combination of high text-density OCR transcriptions, as well as the added cost of OCR transcription itself.
+One way to address this could be the use of cheaper OCR; we note that some MLLMs, such as \textsc{gemma-3-27b}, are significantly cheaper than our chosen OCR engine, and can achieve improved or comparable results over OCR depending on the task.
+Further experimentation using cheap MLLMs as alternative OCR engines and more powerful MLLMs as post-processors is an area we leave for future work.

+Prompt caching \citep{shi2024keep} could further improve cost scaling for \pagex{} methods on long documents, as the shared page image tokens would be cached across per-page chunks; we leave this for future work.

-In this work, we investigated the transcription of multi-page handwritten documents using various configurations of commercial OCR engines and MLLMs.
-We examined the effectiveness of different prompting strategies and proposed the \firstpage{} method, which provides the MLLM with the OCR output for the entire document along with just the first page image.
-Our experiments on a multi-page synthesis of the IAM Handwriting Database demonstrated that \firstpage{} improves transcription accuracy while balancing cost and performance.
-Notably, it is effective \textit{even on out-of-sample text}, as it leverages formatting and OCR error patterns from a single page to other, `unseen' pages.
+\paragraph{Conclusion.} In this work we investigated the transcription of multi-page handwritten documents using various configurations of commercial OCR engines and MLLMs.
+We provide a set of multi-page transcription benchmarks, including a brand new dataset, \mhills{}, which we hope will serve as a useful evaluation tool for the community.
+We also provide the first known evaluation of the effectiveness of different prompting strategies for the task of zero-shot, multi-page handwriting transcription, on our three benchmark tasks.
+We propose the \firstpage{} and \chosenpage{} methods, and empirically demonstrate that they improve transcription accuracy while balancing cost and performance.
+Notably, they are equally or more effective than end-to-end processing with leading MLLMs, despite not having access to all page images.

-Future work will look at additional handwritten document datasets, explore mitigating the performance degradation observed with increasing document length, and further investigate the potential of prompt caching and other techniques to leverage information across pages in long document transcription.